What Is FINRA Rule 4512?

 FINRA Rule 4512 and FINRA Rule 2165 are both designed to help protect vulnerable investors, including seniors, from financial exploitation.
 However, they differ in their specific requirements and application.

-FINRA Rule 2165 permits broker-dealers to place temporary holds on disbursements or transactions from the accounts of certain customers if there is a reasonable belief in financial exploitation.
-The rule allows broker-dealers to place a temporary hold on disbursements or transactions if they suspect that a customer is being exploited, and to notify a trusted contact person designated by the customer.
+FINRA Rule 2165 permits broker-dealers to place temporary holds on disbursements or transactions from the accounts of specific customers if there is a reasonable belief of financial exploitation.
+The rule allows broker-dealers to put a temporary hold on disbursements or transactions if they suspect that a customer is being exploited, and to notify a trusted contact person designated by the customer.

-The key difference between the two rules is that FINRA Rule 4512 is a record-keeping requirement, while FINRA Rule 2165 provides a mechanism for broker-dealers to take action in response to suspected financial exploitation.
+The key difference between the two rules is that FINRA Rule 4512 is a record-keeping requirement.
+At the same time, FINRA Rule 2165 provides a mechanism for broker-dealers to take action in response to suspected financial exploitation.
 Rule 4512 requires broker-dealers to obtain and maintain essential information about their customers, while Rule 2165 allows broker-dealers to take action if they suspect that a customer is being exploited.

 FINRA Rule 4512 Violations